To Dream-To Realize, 2021

 -

 In this installation, I used ten manipulated clocks to question how social norms around time constrain individual lives.
 Looking at life from a broader perspective, I began with resistance to the way conventional expectations around time management limit personal diversity and freedom.
-Throughout my life, I have often encountered critical decisions about my future—each one creating tension between spending time meaningfully for myself and using time in a way deemed “productive” by society.
+Throughout my life, I have often encountered critical decisions about my future.
+Each of these moments created tension between spending time meaningfully for myself and using time in a way deemed productive by society.

 Each of the ten clocks in the installation begins at the same starting point.
-However, they gradually fall out of sync—driven by differences in battery insertion timing and battery life.
+However, they gradually fall out of sync due to differences in battery insertion timing and battery life.
 Over time, asking “What time is it?” becomes meaningless.
-The divergence between clocks symbolizes the individual differences in how we each experience and manage time, highlighting that there is no single, absolute way to dictate how time should be lived.
+The divergence between the clocks symbolizes individual differences in how we experience and manage time, emphasizing that there is no single or absolute way to dictate how time should be lived.

-Instead of conventional numbers, each clock face is embedded with metaphorical text—expressed sometimes from the voice of society, sometimes from my own voice.
+Instead of conventional numbers, each clock face is embedded with metaphorical text, sometimes voiced from the perspective of society and sometimes from my own.
 These texts are arranged in pairs to reveal ongoing internal and external conflicts between personal desires and societal expectations.
-The placement makes them difficult to read at once, encouraging viewers to slow down and spend more time uncovering meaning—both in the text and within themselves.
+Their placement makes them difficult to read all at once, encouraging viewers to slow down and spend time uncovering meaning, both within the text and within themselves.

-The viewer enters the space hearing the ticking of multiple clocks, a familiar yet unsettling sound repeated from various directions.
-At the center is a small platform, sized for just one person.
+As viewers enter the space, they hear the ticking of multiple clocks, a familiar yet unsettling sound repeated from various directions.
+At the center of the installation is a small platform, sized for only one person.
 When a viewer steps onto it, the ticking abruptly stops.
 When they step off, the ticking resumes.
-This sensory interruption represents how societal time feels inescapable, and how hard it is to find stillness or silence unless one deliberately claims space for it.
+This sensory interruption represents how societal time often feels inescapable, and how difficult it can be to find stillness or silence unless one deliberately claims space for it.

-Through this immersive, multi-sensory experience, I invite the audience to reflect on their relationship with time.
-The questions raised in this work come from my own life, but I do not offer clear answers.
-Instead, the work provides a space for contemplation, discomfort, and self-recognition.
-My hope is that viewers will pause—not just within the installation, but within their own lives—to ask:
+Through this immersive and multi sensory experience, I invite viewers to reflect on their own relationship with time.
+The questions raised in this work originate from my personal experiences, but I do not offer clear answers.
+Instead, the installation creates a space for contemplation, discomfort, and self recognition.
+My hope is that viewers will pause, not only within the installation but also within their own lives, and ask themselves:

 How am I spending my time?
 And whose time is it, really?